d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/aws.md

 # Using AWS EC2 Instances
 :label:`sec_aws`

 In this section, we will show you how to install all libraries on a raw Linux machine.
-Remember that in :numref:`sec_sagemaker` we discussed how to use Amazon SageMaker, while building an instance by yourself costs less on AWS.
-The walkthrough includes a number of steps:
+Recall that in :numref:`sec_sagemaker` we discussed how to use Amazon SageMaker, while building an instance by yourself costs less on AWS.
+The walkthrough includes three steps:

 1. Request for a GPU Linux instance from AWS EC2.
-1. Optionally: install CUDA or use an AMI with CUDA preinstalled.
+1. Install CUDA (or use an Amazon Machine Image with CUDA preinstalled).
-1. Set up the corresponding MXNet GPU version.
+1. Install the deep learning framework and other libraries for running the code of the book.

 This process applies to other instances (and other clouds), too, albeit with some minor modifications.
 Before going forward, you need to create an AWS account, see :numref:`sec_sagemaker` for more details.